artificial intelligence

 1. Optimizing inventory management

 To maximize profitability, retailers should have a firm understanding of where their inventory is, who wants to buy it, and where it needs to go.
-With predictive analytics, retailers can create demand forecasts to identify seasonality patterns and predict future demand for a product or service.
+With big data and AI, retailers can create demand forecasts to identify seasonality patterns and predict future demand for a product or service.
 Armed with such insights, they can make more accurate predictions about what their customers might need in the future, reduce lead times, and adjust prices and offerings accordingly.

 See how Canadian Tire was able to use ThoughtSpot to forecast demand, growing sales by 20% despite 40% of stores closing during the pandemic.